finos/tracdap/doc/overview/metadata_model.rst

 Selectors refer to object and tag versions independently and there is no requirement to use the same selection criteria for both.
 A selector for objectVersion = 3 with latestTag = true is perfectly valid, this could be used for example to check the current sign-off state of a particular version of a model.

-For the full API reference on tag selectors, see the reference page for :class:`TagSelector <trac.metadata.TagSelector>`.

 Queries